 To learn more, be sure to check out our blog post on how to reduce your risk of oral cancer.

 Gum Disease Treatments

-You can reverse gingivitis by practicing good oral hygiene at home.
+You can reverse and prevent future gingivitis by practicing good oral hygiene at home.
 This means brushing your teeth twice a day and flossing once daily.
-You should also continue seeing your dentist for preventive care.
+You should also continue seeing your dentist for preventive dental care.

 Once gingivitis develops into periodontitis, you won’t be able to reverse the condition.
 But we can help mitigate your symptoms through a procedure called scaling and root planing.

 During this procedure, we remove any plaque that collects in the deep gingival pockets around your teeth.
 We then smooth out the surface of the tooth roots to help encourage receding gums to reattach.

 Are you prone to getting cavities?
 If so, our dentists may recommend that you get dental sealants.

 A sealant is a clear plastic coating that we can paint onto the chewing surfaces of your back teeth.
 This seals any small grooves or divots where plaque can accumulate and harden into tartar.
 While this reduces your risk of cavities, you’ll still need to continue brushing and flossing your teeth at home.

 Patients of all ages can get sealants.
 But your insurance may not cover the procedure if you’re an adult.
 This is why we encourage you to check out the coverage details of your dental insurance policy.